albert-college-ics3u/final-project-2018/README.md

 **Testing**, along with documentation, will  be an ongoing phase of your project.
 On a **daily basis** you will make **‘journal entries’** that give evidence of testing that you have done on that day.
 It may involve testing a block of code or testing a function.
 It is better to create functions for each block of code that performs some task, so that once it is working, it cannot be altered by other changes to the program.

+## Choosing a Project

+Your project should meet all the learning goals (see moodle) of the programming component of our course.
+Here are some example projects that you might consider choosing.
+If you have another idea, just get it approved by Mr. Guse.

 ## Example projects:

 ### A Graphical Game